 You’ll have a clear view of the time you’ve spent on a task in one go by glancing at the timer ticking in your browser – this way, you’ll also make sure you don’t pass the 20-minute mark.

 In addition to all that, make the effort to go outside during break time, to enjoy the fresh air and fully rest your eyes from the glare of the computer screen.

 As a result, you’ll relieve strained eyes and feel more rested, as well as comfortable enough to focus on work.

 Tip #2 – Adjust the computer screen and monitor 📐

 Tweaking your computer screen and monitor doesn’t take long, but it does help you keep your focus on work much longer:

-- Reduce the color temperature on your screen – you’ll reduce the amount of blue colors emitted, resulting in increased comfort and a better viewing experience
+✅ Reduce the color temperature on your screen – you’ll reduce the blue colors emitted, resulting in increased comfort and better viewing experience.

 As a result of these actions, you’ll further increase comfort for your eyes, but also for your back.

 Tip #3 – Stand up and stretch 🕴️

 Developing a computer hunch is easy – so, don’t stay seated for more than 2 hours at a time.